Scripture Memory System

 Scripture Memory system

 First, a word about memorizing, or recitation.
 The Charlotte Mason method of Recitation is not cumbersome, yet works amazingly well.
-The method is simply this: once or twice each day read aloud the verse or passage you are memorizing.
+The method is simply this: once each day read aloud the verse or passage you are memorizing.
 As the words become familiar, the family members should join in saying the parts they know.
 Continue the one or two readings a day until all family members can recite the Scripture together with confidence.

 It doesn’t matter how long the passage is.
 In fact, your family should memorize longer passages regularly.
-Simply once or twice each day read the entire Scripture memory passage through until everyone can recite it together.
+Simply once each day read the entire Scripture memory passage through until everyone can recite it together.
 Don’t worry about how many days it takes for everyone to memorize the selected Scripture.
 Hiding God’s Word in your heart is not a race; it’s a lifelong habit.

 How to set up your Scripture Memory System

-Step Two: Label the dividers as follows and place them in the box in this order:
+Label the dividers as follows and place them in the box in this order:

 • 1 divider — Daily